vt77/ton-payments-gateway/README.md

 Ton Payments Gateway
 ---

 This project is a TON payment gateway.
-It uses TON blockchain API as a backend and sends webhooks each time payment received
+It uses toncenter API as a backend and sends webhooks each time payment received